 Advanced technology supports all aspects of campus operations; most appropriately, the delivery of the university's academic programs.
-Specifically, 15 computer labs with both IBM and Macintosh hardware form the basis for instruction in IT, business administration and the applied arts.
+Specifically, 8 computer labs with both IBM and Macintosh hardware form the basis for instruction in information systems and business administration.
 Two language laboratories serve to enhance teaching effectiveness in the university's intensive/academic English courses.

-The Blackboard system[TM] is deployed to provide instructional support in all courses offered by the university, and students can access it from any location in the world where there is Internet connectivity.
+The Blackboard systemTM is deployed to provide instructional support in all courses offered by the university, and students can access it from any location in the world where there is Internet connectivity.